 Some victims of sexual harassment may not complain out of feelings of embarrassment, fear of being labeled a "whiner" and/or even retaliation from their employer.
 The bottom line is, sexual harassment is illegal and is well-established law in our federal and Washington State Court systems.

-The attorneys at Beverly Grant Law Firm P.S. in Lakewood proudly serves much of Western Washington, including Seattle, Tacoma, and Bellevue.
+The attorneys at Beverly Grant Law Firm, P.S. in Steilacoom proudly serves much of Western Washington, including Seattle, Lakewood, and Bellevue.

 There are names for different types of sexual harassment:

 If you feel you have been the target or victim of sexual harassment by an employer or co-worker, you may want to: